RikenSugitaLab/MLMM-Potential/README.md

 Intall by pip install -r requirements.txt

 # Usage
-**training**: shown in run_traning.sh (more details can be found in website of pytorch lightning)
+**training**: shown in run_traning.sh (more details can be found in website of pytorch lightning).
 **simulation**: copy server folder into working directory and put mlmm package into server folder.
-Then run simulation according to run.sh
+Then run simulation according to run.sh.
-Detailed explanation on options can be found in doc (in preparation)
+Detailed explanation on options can be found in doc (in preparation).

 # Notes
 For the time being, the validate and predict function can't not be used.
 To generate prediction of any conformation, please store it into dcd format and use energy_analysis module in genesis to get the prediction.